 Distressed finishes are the popular choice for a rustic kitchen, as are the traditional shaker style cabinets.
 You also can’t go wrong with white shaker cabinets.
 White is always timeless and fashionable.

 Another option is cladding, the introduction of shiplap, beadboard or other textures to design elements.
 For example, beadboard cabinet finishes are versatile, and can adapt to many design styles.
 Shiplap (think horizontal beadboard) backsplashes offer a similar effect.
 Cladding is used in the traditional farmhouse kitchen designs, but also can be used to generate a coastal look.
 And it’s perfect for rustic designs because it’s graceful and comforting.

 Open Shelving Works Great with Rustic Kitchen Designs

 Open shelves offer a lot to rustic designs.
 Drawing on the inspiration from the functionality of farmhouse styles, an open shelf lets you have easy access to your most-used dishes, cups or utensils.
 Putting them on display not only makes them easier to get to, but also adds another decor element to the room.
 You can proudly display your vintage plates or tableware on higher-up shelves for all to see, too.

 One of the basic elements of rustic design is also what makes it so eco-friendly.
 You’re recycling old items into something useful.
 Instead of throwing out all that wood or furniture, or buying brand-new items, you’re finding a way to incorporate repurposed ones into your space.
 This creates less waste and garbage, keeping Mother Earth happy in the process.

-If you’re thinking about updating your kitchen with a rustic or vintage look while making the most of what you currently have, schedule a consultation with Kitchen Magic today.
-Our kitchen consultants will work with you to find the perfect design for your home.
+If you’re thinking about updating your kitchen and want to make the most of what you currently have, schedule a free design consultation with Kitchen Magic today.
+Our kitchen consultants will work with you to find the perfect design for your home!